Filip Ingebrigtsen

 Filip Mangen Ingebrigtsen (born 20 April 1993) is a Norwegian middle-distance runner who represents Sandnes Idrettslag.
 In 2016, Ingebrigtsen became European Champion at 1500 meters during the European Championships in Amsterdam, and took bronze over the same distance at the World Championships in 2017 in London.
 He previously held the Norwegian 1500m record with the time 3:30.01, set at a Diamond League meet in Monaco on 20 July 2018.
 At the 2019 London Diamond League Ingebrigtsen finished second to Samuel Tefera in the mile.
-With a time of 3:49.60 Ingebrigtsen ran a national record and new personal best.
+With a time of 3:49.60 Ingebrigtsen set a national record and new personal best.

 Ingebrigtsen was born in Sandnes.
 A member of the Ingebrigtsen family, his older brother Henrik and younger brother Jakob are also middle-distance runners.
 They were trained by their dad Gjert Ingebrigtsen until 2022.

 Career

 2011

 At the Norwegian Championship 2011 he finished fifth in the 800 meters with time 1.56.18.
 At the same meeting, he also was on the Sandnes Idrettslag team that won gold in the junior class.
 The others on the team were Kjartan Løvoll, Per Magne Florvaag and Marius Bakken Støle.
 In the terrain race he received NM medal, and won silver in the short run in NM in terrain race.
 In the long run (6 km) he finished fifth, and also got bronze in the relay, together with teammates Asle Rønning Tjelta and Ragnar Stølsmark.